noaione/mpv-js-scripts/README.md

 # --> subtitles: Screenshot the video + subs
 # --> window: Screenshot the whole window, including the UI
 mode=video
+# Append the command "magick" before the actual command
+# Might be useful if you're on Windows.
+append_magick=no
 ```